 Recall that open correlation functions are associative as shown in figure \ref{reduce_bubble}.
-Holes can also be added or removed freely using the contractible boundary.
+Holes can also be added or removed freely using the shrinkable boundary.
 Therefore in principle we can choose any triangulation of the disk and any triangulation can be converted to any other.
-In particular, one can convert this canonical triangulation in figure \ref{wavefunction} (a) into a tree tensor network by recursive use of the associativity condition, producing an explicit holographic tensor network that guarantees to reproduce the CFT wave-function exactly, as illustrated in figure \ref{wavefunction} (c).
+In particular, one can convert this canonical triangulation in figure \ref{wavefunction} (a) into a tree tensor network by recursive use of the associativity condition, producing an explicit holographic tensor network that guarantees to reproduce the CFT wave-function exactly, as illustrated in figure \ref{wavefunction} (b).
 This is the same idea employed in our construction of the topological RG operator implemented in 2D \cite{Chen:2022wvy}.
 The tensors are not unitaries, but they behave like isometries in a perfect tensor code as expected in holographic tensor networks \cite{Swingle:2009bg,Pastawski:2015qua}.
-The key property is again the contractible boundary (\ref{eq:Ebrane}), which ensures that two triangles in the shaded region in figure \ref{reduce_bubble} would be reduced to a simple strip.
+The key property is again the shrinkable boundary (\ref{eq:Ebrane}), which ensures that two triangles in the shaded region in figure \ref{reduce_bubble} would be reduced to a simple strip.
 And we note that the pair of triangles can share {\it any two} edges, and the reduction still applies.
 This is the analogue of the ``perfect'' tensor condition \cite{Pastawski:2015qua}, the latter of which requires that for an arbitrary majority set of legs contracted between a perfect tensor and its conjugate, it produces an identity operator.
-Here, instead of the identity operator the result of the contraction produces the propagator of the state at the RT surface (with boundaries $\sigma_{1,2}$), which is $\exp(- \tau H^{\sigma_1\sigma_2}_{open})$ for some $\tau$ depending on the details of the size of the region.
+Let us emphasize here however in this exact tensor network that reproduce the CFT rigorously, these tensors are {\it not} perfect tensors after all.
+They are very precise three point correlation functions that can be explicitly computed in a given CFT, as has been illustrated in \cite{Cheng:2023kxh}.
+Instead of the identity operator, the result of the contraction produces the propagator of the state at the RT surface (with boundaries $\sigma_{1,2}$), which is $\exp(- \tau H^{\sigma_1\sigma_2}_{open})$ for some $\tau$ depending on the details of the size of the region.
 It would be evident shortly that $H^{\sigma_1\sigma_2}_{open}$ is indeed the modular Hamiltonian.
-Let us call this current reduction a quasi-perfect-isometric (QPI) condition.
+We call this current reduction a ``quasi-perfect-isometric'' (QPI) condition.
 It ensures that the modular Hamiltonian has a non-trivial spectrum.
-We note that for any specific choice of graphs we would not be able to access arbitrary local information of the bulk, which is a well-known issue of lack of sub-ads locality in tensor network representation of the CFT wave-function \cite{Bao:2015uaa}.
-Here, we note that the ``tensor network'' is a faithful representation of the wave-function, and the triangulation is quite arbitrary, and to be converted to any convenient choice depending on the computation.
-Therefore we are essentially keeping an infinite number of graphs and we have access to any geodesics connecting two points in the boundary.
-As it is noted for example in \cite{Balasubramanian:2013lsa, Myers:2014jia}, these boundary geodesics should provide sufficient data to access any bulk curves, \footnote{The two dimensional version of the above observation involving Wilson loops on the boundary and extremal surfaces in the bulk is presented in \cite{Bao:2019bib, Bao:2019hwq}.}and we believe that is why sub-AdS locality is preserved. \footnote{We thank Tadashi Takayangi for raising the question of sub-ads locality in our tensor network and for helpful discussions on this. }The QPI condition in the tensor network representation geometrizes the isometric property of the bulk to boundary map in this case.